 The solution is to nip impostor syndrome in the bud before it becomes more significant.

-Overcoming imposter syndrome at work is a process that takes time.
+Overcoming imposter syndrome at work takes time and effort.
 We must continuously work to eradicate these beliefs throughout our careers.
-However, there are ways to break out of this cycle of negative thoughts and reframe your mindset in the moment and long term.
+However, there are ways to break out of this cycle of negative thoughts and reframe your mindset, both in the moment and in the long term.

 One of the most effective ways to combat imposter syndrome at work is to counter negative thoughts with positive affirmations.
 Whenever you think you aren’t good enough or aren’t deserving of success, counter that with an encouraging thought, such as “I am a brilliant leader” or “I am making a difference.”

-Here are a few more tips on how to overcome imposter syndrome.
+Here are a few more tips on overcoming imposter syndrome.

 Most importantly, understand that you’re not alone.
 Almost every professional has encountered feelings of inadequacy at some point in their career.
-Talking about your impostor syndrome with a friend or peer is the first step towards taking away its power.
+Discussing your impostor syndrome with a friend or peer is the first step toward diminishing its impact.
+The Roman philosopher, Seneca, wrote, “We suffer more in our imagination than in reality.”

 Dealing with imposter syndrome can be a lengthy battle.
-I understand this because I’ve been there myself, but I know from experience that talking to a professional business coach can help.
+I understand this because I’ve been there myself, but I know from experience that consulting a professional business coach can be beneficial.
 If self-limiting beliefs are holding you back, fill out my contact form, and let’s discuss how to overcome imposter syndrome.

 Coach Dave